-Menstruation can cause impact your daily life for a whole week out of the month.
-You might feel more emotional, experience back pain or have bloating that makes you uncomfortable throughout the day.
+Menstruation can impact your daily life for a whole week out of the month.
+You might feel more emotional, experience back pain, or have bloating that makes you uncomfortable throughout the day.
 Bloating doesn’t go away for some women, and others experience it regularly.
 Fortunately, there are some life changes you can make to help with hormonal bloating throughout your cycle.

-Reduce Bloating Quickly
+Relieve Period Bloating Quickly

 - Swallowing air while chewing gum.

 - Consuming lots of sugars, especially artificial sweeteners.

 If you experience bloating regularly, take a minute to analyze your diet.
 Are you making some of the choices above or consuming more than you should?
 If you’re trying to help with bloating, try making a few changes to your diet to see if that helps.

 Getting Rid of Hormonal Bloating

 Estrogen levels fluctuate during the menstrual cycle.
 Right before our cycles begin, there is a significant drop in the progesterone hormone.
 The body also tends to retain water whenever estrogen levels reach higher levels.
 You can do some things to help with your bloating, even when your hormones are unbalanced.

 Proteins are always good for fueling your body.
 Potassium promotes fluid balance in the body.
 Foods that act as natural diuretics — like cucumbers, watermelon, and asparagus — can help relieve some of that weight.
 Cooking at home can help you cut sodium and reduce water retention causing bloating.

 Avoid Foods That Cause Gas